yogurt-foundation/yogurt-css-documentation/src/table-layout.md

 ## Table Layout

-Utility for defines the algorithm used to layout table cells, rows and columns.
+Utilities for defines the algorithm used to layout table cells, rows and columns.

 ### Class